deniskrumko/mold/README.md

 ### Layouts

-Custom layout can be specified to override the [default](https://github.com/abiosoft/mold/blob/main/layout.html).
+A custom layout can be specified to override the [default](https://github.com/abiosoft/mold/blob/main/layout.html).

-`render` takes an optional argument to render a defined section, otherwise renders the template body.
+`render` without arguments renders the entire template body.
+Alternatively, you can specify a named section to render only that portion.

 ```html
 <!DOCTYPE html>